colejarczyk/doc/api/authorization.rst

 .. note::

-    Token and refresh token has been shorten for the documentation purpose by suspension points.
+    Token and refresh token have been shorten for the documentation purpose by suspension points.

 Using JSON Web Token
 ^^^^^^^^^^^^^^^^^^^^^^